orggue/adidas-zaragoza/advanced-kubernetes/03_readiness.md

 $ curl http://127.0.0.1:10081/readiness/status
 Handling connection for 10081
 ```
-Wait about 45 seconds and get the status of the healthy-monolith Pod using the kubectl get pods command:
+Wait about 45 seconds and get the status of the healthy-monolith Pod using the kubectl get pods command.
+Note that 0 pods are currently ready:

 ```
 $ kubectl get pods healthy-monolith
+NAME               READY     STATUS    RESTARTS   AGE healthy-monolith   0/1       Running   0          12m
 ```
 Use the kubectl describe command to get more details about the failing readiness probe: